n0psn0ps/n0psn0ps.github.io/_posts/2025-08-02-A Gentle Introduction to LLDB for iOS Reversing.md

 ### Reading Variables

-Once you have found your line of interest in the code, you can go about reading variables in 3 different ways.
-The one special thing to pay attention to is that you need to hit your code of interest first before it can be displayed in the debugger.
+Once you have found your line or code block of interest, you can go about reading variables in 3 different ways.
+One special thing to pay attention to is that you need to hit your code of interest first before it can be displayed in the console of Xcode.

 As an example, we can use the math operation function.
 We will need to hit lines 33 and 34 before we can modify them at runtime.
 We can use the three different ways of reading the frame variables.